Process-Oriented Geometric Singular Perturbation Theory and Calcium Dynamics: Discussion and Conclusion

-In this work, we studied a closed-cell model for intracellular calcium dynamics which is obtained via a reduction from a canonical open-cell model developed in \cite{sneyd2017dynamical}.
-By adopting a process-oriented philosophy and methodology, we identified a total of five small parameters in the model.
-The identified small parameters were either (i) uniform perturbations setting the scale of a particular process (e.g.~$V_s$), or (ii) non-uniform perturbations deriving from the switching behaviour associated with particular biological processes.
-Small parameters of the latter kind are responsible for \wm{non-standard} timescale separations, since the corresponding singular limit is non-uniform in phase-space.
-In our particular model, this led to distinct scaling regimes (R1) and (R2), with distinct timescale separations.
+In Section \ref{sec:slow-fast_analysis_and_statement_of_the_main_result} we analysed system \eqref{eq:main1} using the coordinate-independent formulation of GSPT developed in \cite{wechselberger2018geometric}. { {The non-standard time-scale separation in the model}} led to distinct scaling regimes (R1) and (R2), with distinct time-scale separations.
 In the context of biological switching in general, an increasing number of studies show that distinct scaling regimes of this kind are to be expected \cite{Gucwa2009,kosiuk2016geometric,Kristiansen2019d}.
 These references, along with the current manuscript, also demonstrate the suitability of blow-up methods for combining dynamical information obtained in distinct scaling regimes.
-Following the identification of small parameters, a common scaling \wm{with a single small parameter $\epsilon \ll 1$} was proposed in \eqref{eq:common_scaling}.
-This led to the singular perturbation problem \eqref{eq:main2}, which is given in a general form suited to the GSPT framework in \cite{wechselberger2018geometric}.
-We proved existence of the observed three-timescale relaxation cycles in Theorem \ref{thm:main}. \wm{We then identified a singular Andronov-Hopf bifurcation together with a complete/incomplete canard explosion as an onset mechanism for oscillations under the variation of the total calcium concentration or IP$_3$ concentration.} We also described a relationship between the system parameter $\tilde \tau_{max}$, which sets the speed of evolution of $h$, and the period of oscillations.
-In particular, Proposition \ref{prop:period} describes a linear relationship for values $\tilde \tau_{max} = O(\epsilon^{-2})$, and Theorem \ref{thm:hopf} shows that a supercritical Andronov-Hopf provides \SJ{one possible} mechanism for the onset of oscillations with $\tilde \tau_{max} = O(\epsilon^{-3/2})$.
+We proved existence, uniqueness and stability for the observed three-time-scale relaxation cycles, as described in Theorem \ref{thm:main}, and provided an estimate for the period of the oscillations in Proposition \ref{prop:period}.
+Finally, further results pertaining to the onset of the relaxation oscillations under variation of parameters of interest ($p, c_t$ and $\tau_{\rm max}$) are described in Appendix \ref{sec:bifurcations}.

+{{We emphasise that there are other, seemingly simpler, methods for proving the existence of relaxation oscillations in the specific calcium dynamics model investigated in this work.
+In particular, using standard phase plane arguments in combination with the Poincar\'e-Bendixson theorem might be a natural way to proceed for this two-dimensional model.
+However, }} \revsj{ our methods provided additional information on the geometric and time-scale structure of the oscillations which cannot be obtained directly via these other methods.} {{Furthermore, our methods are transferable to higher-dimensional problems (although we acknowledge that their implementation in higher-dimensional models will have challenges.)}}